jlangner87/ruby-library-stages/README.md

 I learn by doing.
 At each stage of learning, I pause and put my new knowledge to work with practical-application projects.
 Through the learning process, I recognize areas where my projects can be improved.

-Rather than eliminating the early iterations, I chose to keep them side-by-side, so that I could have linear documentation of incremental growth.
+Rather than eliminating the early iterations, I chosen to keep them documented side-by-side in this repo, so that I could have linear documentation of incremental growth.

 ---